 At first glance, the electric-powered BMW looked exactly like its counterparts with an internal combustion engine.
 The cardinal changes were concealed under the bonnet, or more precisely – in the compartment where the petrol engine used to be mounted.
 The 1602e’s engine compartment was filled with batteries and one cooler, which was designed to maintain optimum battery temperatures.

 The stylish coupé wheels were driven by a Bosch electric motor with a capacity ranging from 12 kW to 32 kW.
 The standard coupé model was light enough, but the same couldn’t be said about the 1602e, since this trendsetter had to lug around batteries weighing in at 350 kg.
 The BMW 1602e’s dynamics were far from impressive.
 The car had a top speed of 50 km/h.
 With fully charged batteries, it could cover all of 30 km.

-BMW never planned to mass produce the 1602e, since the final price would have been too high.
-Nevertheless, the German automaker’s engineers didn’t stop improving the technology so that mass production of electric cars could eventually begin.
+BMW never planned to mass-produce the 1602e, since the final price would have been too high.
+Nevertheless, the German automaker’s engineers didn’t stop improving the technology so that the mass production of electric cars could eventually begin.
 And this happened in 2013, when BMW launched production of the i3 electric car.

 Find your dream car among our Car Categories!